Home | About

-My name is Léna Remy-Kovach.
-I am a Ph.D.
-Student in North American Indigenous Literatures at the Albert-Ludwigs University of Freiburg, in Germany.
-I study the notions of healing and (re)conciliation in contemporary Horror and Gothic Indigenous novels.
+My name is Léna Remy-Kovach [ˈlɛnə ˈrɛmi ˈkoʊvɑk] (she/her).
+I am a Ph.D. candidate in North American Indigenous Literatures at the Albert-Ludwigs University of Freiburg, in Germany.
+My doctoral research focuses on the strategies for healing in contemporary horror and fantasy Indigenous wonderworks.

-My current projects include the imagery of hunger and cannibalism in contemporary Native horror literature, the commodification of Native American monsters in Horror television series, and the use of traditional Euro-American creatures and tropes in modern Horror by Indigenous writers from Turtle Island.
+My other projects include the imagery of hunger and cannibalism in contemporary Indigenous horror literature, the commodification of Indigenous monsters in Horror television series, and the use of traditional Euro-American creatures and tropes in modern Horror by Indigenous writers from Turtle Island.

 I am currently a Lecturer at the Department of French and Italian Studies at the University of Wisconsin in Madison.
 I teach intermediate French language and culture, as well as Introduction to Literary Analysis.